Quocc1/OpenStack/README.md

 The diagram illustrates the conceptual view of the streaming pipeline (from bottom to top).

-1. Real estate advertisements are obtained through an API Gateway.
+1. Real estate advertisements are obtained through an API.
 2. The advertisements are then stored in Minio S3, leveraging Apache Iceberg for efficient data management.
 3. The data undergoes transformation through each [medallion](https://www.databricks.com/glossary/medallion-architecture) stage: bronze, silver, and gold, ensuring quality and consistency.
 4. Gold standard data is stored in PostgreSQL for persistent storage.
-5. The data is visualized using Metabase for analysis and insights.
+6. Data is visualized with Metabase for analysis and insights, and Jupyter Notebook is utilized for machine learning.

-The orchestration of these steps is managed by Dagster, while data transformation is handled by DBT.
+**The orchestration of these steps is managed by Dagster, while data transformation is handled by DBT.**

 ### Purpose: